About the High Performance Program

-- Andy Ram and Yoni Erlich, 2008 Australian Open Doubles Champions, bring home the countries first Grand Slam Championship.
+- 2008— Doubles team Andy Ram and Yoni Erlich win the Australian Open, bringing home Israel’s first Grand Slam Championship.

-- The 2009 Israeli Davis Cup team, comprised of ITEC alums Andy Ram, Yoni Erlich, Harel Levy, Noam Okun, Eyal Ran, Amir Hadad, Noam Behr and Dudi Sela, upset heavily favored Russia to advance to Israel’s first appearance in the Davis Cup semifinals.
+- 2009— Israeli Davis Cup team, comprised of ITEC alums Andy Ram, Yoni Erlich, Harel Levy, Noam Okun, Eyal Ran, Amir Hadad, Noam Behr and Dudi Sela, upset heavily favored Russia to advance to Israel’s first appearance in the Davis Cup semifinals.

-- Shahar Pe’er stormed through the 2010 Dubai Duty Free Tennis Championships to silence her critics after being denied entry the previous year due to her Israeli citizenship.
+- 2010— Shahar Pe’er reaches the semi-finals at the Dubai Duty Free Tennis Championships after being denied entry the previous year due to her Israeli citizenship.

 For many children, Israel’s champion tennis players serve as role models, proving that dreams can be fulfilled and anything can be accomplished if you work hard enough.
-The ITEC continues to nurture a new generation of champions who will regularly compete in top ATP and WTA tournaments, as well as successfully represent Israel in Davis and Fed Cup tournaments, as their elders did before them.
-In the process, children look up to Israel’s tennis champions while developing their own talents as world class players.
-The Israel Tennis & Education Centers offers a wide range of programs for tennis enthusiasts of all ages.
-They include:
+ITEC continues to nurture a new generation of champions who will regularly compete in top ATP and WTA tournaments, as well as successfully represent Israel in Davis and Billie Jean King Cup tournaments, as their peers did before them.

-Achievement Program involves children ages 8 and up, in which they compete with one another, gradually achieving different skills.
+Involves children ages 8-12, in which they compete with one another, gradually achieving different skills.

-Competitive Program involves uniquely talented players.
-It affords them the opportunity to develop their full potential to become world-class tennis champions.
+For children 12-18, involves uniquely talented players.
+This level provides them the opportunity to develop their full potential to become world-class tennis champions.